seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-1.md

 In order to allow Contoso users to authenticate by using Azure AD, you have been tasked with provisioning users and group accounts.

-In this exercise, you will:
+In this exercise, you will perform the following tasks:

 + Task 1: Create and configure Azure AD users
 + Task 2: Add Accessibility of Resources